-In addition to its primary hub at İzmir-ADB, BoraJet also operates additional bases located at Istanbul Airport (IST) and Sabiha Gökçen International Airport (SAW) in Istanbul, Türkiye, and at Antalya Airport (AYT) in Antalya, Türkiye.
+In addition to the company’s primary hub at İzmir-ADB, BoraJet also operates bases located at Istanbul Airport (IST) and Sabiha Gökçen International Airport (SAW) in Istanbul, Türkiye, as well as at Antalya Airport (AYT) in Antalya, Türkiye.

 History